AliveToolkit/alive2/tests/README.md

 - if a unit test has the suffix ".c" or ".cpp" then it will be sent to clang(++) with tv plugin enabled.

+- if a unit test has the suffix ".exec.ll" then it will be sent to alive-exec-concrete interpreter

 - otherwise, the test is assumed to be written in the Alive domain specific language and it will be sent to alive